Transatlantic tunnel

 A transatlantic tunnel is a theoretical tunnel that would span the Atlantic Ocean between North America and Europe possibly for such purposes as mass transit.
 Some proposals envision technologically advanced trains reaching speeds of 500 to 8000 km/h.
 Most conceptions of the tunnel envision it between the United States and the United Kingdom ‒ or more specifically between New York City and London.

-The main barriers to constructing such a tunnel are cost (first estimated at $88–175 billion, now updated to $1–20 trillion) as well as limits of current materials science.
-Existing major tunnels, such as the Channel Tunnel, Seikan Tunnel and the Gotthard Base Tunnel, despite using less expensive technology than any yet proposed for the transatlantic tunnel, may struggle financially.

 Proposed tunnels

 Many variations of the concept exist, including a tube above the seabed, a tunnel beneath the ocean floor, or some combination of the two.

 Vactrain

 A 1960s proposal has a 3100 mi near-vacuum tube with vactrains, a theoretical type of maglev train, which could travel at speeds up to 5000 mph.
 At this speed, the travel-time between New York City and London would be less than one hour.
 Another modern variation, intended to reduce costs, is a submerged floating tunnel about 160 ft below the ocean surface, in order to avoid ships, bad weather, and the high pressure associated with a much deeper tunnel near the sea bed.
 It would consist of 54,000 prefabricated sections held in place by 100,000 tethering cables.
 Each section would consist of a layer of foam sandwiched between concentric steel tubes, and the tunnel would also have reduced air pressure.